jlehosky/Lehosky-Portfolio/UrbanTreeCritReViz.md

 I solicitied feedback from my spouse and my sister to my drafts, via the following three questions:

 **Can you describe to me what this is telling you?**
-* Chart #1: They both agreed it reflected very little diversity in tree types, and an under-represnetation of tree types if they fell below the dotted line
+* Chart #1: They both agreed it reflected very little diversity in tree types, and an under-representation of tree types if they fell below the dotted line
 * Chart #2: Unfortunately, I missed the mark on this pie chart, as the takeaway from both of them was that there was "more younger trees than older ones", when it was instead supposed to show an ideal even mix of tree sizes (ages).
 * Chart #3: They both agreed that the chart that move Ann Arbor to the middle of the pack is clear in its intent

 **Is there anything you find surprising or confusing?**
 * Chart #1: My sister commented that it felt strange to look at chart that was showing the breakdown of a total population ("a 100% chart") only go up to 40% on its y-axis, but understood that if the y-axis did go up to 100, the smaller bars would be too small
-* Chart #2: I know I placed the slices out of order on my draft, with the intent to fix that in my final visuzlation, but my sister added even in the draft, it made it much harder to understand.
+* Chart #2: I know I placed the slices out of order on my draft, with the intent to fix that in my final visualization, but my sister added even in the draft, it made it much harder to understand.
 My spouse felt there were too many slices, and wasn't sure what the takeaway way; Should there be more young trees than old, or the other way around?

 **Is there anything you would change or do differently?**
 * Chart #2: My spouse suggested group the pie slices into broader categories, to ensure the reader grasps that the mix is current equally distributed.